LGBTQ Adoption: Can Same-Sex Couples Adopt?

 In addition, children of same-sex couples may have the added advantage of being more open-minded and sympathetic to differences, and they will enjoy all of the stability and benefits of being raised in a two-parent home.

-Gay International Adoption: In general, it is easier for gay and lesbian couples to adopt domestically than internationally.
+Gay International Adoption: In general, it is easier for LGBTQ couples to adopt domestically than internationally.
 While many same-sex couples have successfully completed international adoptions, several countries still prohibit gay adoption.
 If you are considering international adoption to grow your family, carefully research countries that allow gay adoption.

-Gay Adoption Effects on Children: While it has commonly been used as an argument against gay and lesbian adoption, studies have shown that same-sex adoption does not have a negative impact on children.
+False Ideas About Gay Adoption’s Effects on Children: While it has commonly been used as an argument against gay and lesbian adoption, studies have shown that same-sex adoption does not have a negative impact on children.
 Research shows that children raised by LGBT parents grow up as successfully as children raised by heterosexual parents.
-In addition, there are no significant differences in the development of gender identity and sexual orientation between children of gay and lesbian parents and children of heterosexual parents, according to gay adoption facts and same-sex adoption statistics.
+In addition, there are no significant differences in the development of gender identity and sexual orientation between children of gay and lesbian parents and children of heterosexual parents, according to research presenting gay adoption facts and same-sex adoption statistics.

 LGBT Parenting: While attitudes toward same-sex marriage and adoption are improving, same-sex parents and their children unfortunately may still face prejudice and discrimination from people in their communities.
 Adoptive parents should be prepared to talk to their children about the many ways families are made and how they can respond to potential negative comments.

-As adoption rates for gay couples continue to climb and society continues to be more accepting of different family types, more hopeful parents are choosing to complete their families through same-sex couple adoption.
+As LGBTQ adoption in the United States continues to increase and society continues to be more accepting of different family types, more hopeful parents are choosing to complete their families through same-sex couple adoption.

 Resources for Same-Sex Couples Adopting

-Thousands of gay and lesbian couples have realized their dreams of parenthood through adoption.
+Thousands of LGBTQ couples have realized their dreams of parenthood through adoption.
 When you are ready to start your own adoption journey, American Adoptions can help.
 Call 1-800-ADOPTION or request free adoption information to get started today.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.